jpdeleon/mirai/README.md

 * batch script should be used to compute transit times of one object observable from several (default) observatories

 ## Notes on the algorithm
+* Given ticid, first mirai checks if it is a toi or ctoi, else ephemeris is asked (check `get_t0_per_dur`)
-* `next_primary_eclipse_time` method of `EclipsingSystem` class is used to compute the number of transit after a given epoch of periastron passage, where `n_eclipses`=100 by default. `n_eclipses` can be erroneously set to a small number which does not reach the specified `obs_end` e.g. computing 100 eclipses may not be enough if the specified end date is say longer than 1 year from specified epoch.
+* `EclipsingSystem.next_primary_eclipse_time` is used to compute the number of transit with `n_eclipses`=100 by default. `n_eclipses` can be erroneously set to a small number which does not reach the specified `obs_end` e.g. computing 100 eclipses may not be enough if the specified end date is say longer than 1 year from specified epoch.
 Perhaps, `n_eclipses` should be increased when specified end date is longer than a few months from the given epoch.
 * `obs_end` argument is used to compare if the first observable primary transit happens before this date and discards all observable events after this date